Tinashe984life/ProfileMe-Template/README.md

 # ProfileMe Template
- Creating a profileMe template for a job application and to act as a CV
+ Creating a profileMe template for a job application and to act as an online CV